Shelbournator/thoughts/_posts/2026-03-14-the-architecture-of-flourishing.md

 In the language of organisations: performance management only works inside a baseline of psychological safety.
 Apply it without that baseline and you don't get poor performers improving — you get poor performers hiding.
 The sequencing error doesn't make performance management wrong.
 It makes it premature.

 Because the actualising tendency is not a lever.
 You cannot pull it.
-You cannot mandate it into operation the way Bezos mandated the API architecture, or the way Stirling forced irregular warfare into the doctrinal layer.
+You cannot mandate it into operation the way Jeff Bezos mandated Amazon's API architecture, or the way David Stirling forced irregular warfare into the British Army's doctrinal layer.
 Those were systems that responded to top-down intervention.
 This one doesn't.

 In fact, top-down intervention is precisely what suppresses it.